mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 [Adaptive Padding Early](https://www.cs.kau.se/pulls/hot/thebasketcase-ape/)
-is a variant of Adaptive Padding/WTF-PAD that does not use histograms or token removal to shift padding distributions, but instead uses fixed parameterized distributions to specify inter-packet timing threshholds for burst and gap inter-packet delays.
+is a variant of Adaptive Padding/WTF-PAD that does not use histograms or token removal to shift padding distributions, but instead uses fixed parameterized distributions to specify inter-packet timing thresholds for burst and gap inter-packet delays.

 Tobias Pulls's [QuickStart Guide](CircuitPaddingQuickStart.md) describes how